-Previous studies have examined the impact of the announcement by regulators of a corporations’ misconduct and the imposition of a fine and the companies’ share price.
-Davidson & Worell and Davidson, Worrell & Lee found that market reacts significantly to announcements of bribery, tax evasion and violation of government contracts, but do not find any impact in announcements regarding other corporate wrongdoings.
-Karpoff & Lott found that firms committing private frauds suffer from a reputational loss – the decrease in share price is much larger than the actual fine imposed.
-In contrast, Karpoff, Lott and Wehrly found that with respect to environmental violations, the decrease in share price are similar to the legal penalties imposed on them.
-Similar results, differentiating between misconduct toward second parties and third parties with respect to reputational loss was found by Murphy et al.
+Previous studies have examined the impact of regulators’ announcement of a corporation’s misconduct and the imposition of a fine on the corporation’s share price.
+Davidson and Worell and Davidson and colleagues found significant market reactions to federal announcements of bribery, tax evasion, and government contract violations, but no reaction to announcements regarding other corporate wrongdoings.
+Karpoff and Lott found that companies committing frauds against private parties suffer a reputational loss, with the decline in share price amounting to far more than the actual fine imposed.
+In contrast, Karpoff and colleagues found that in cases of environmental violations, the decline in share price was similar to the value of the legal penalties imposed on them.
+Similar results, differentiating between misconduct toward second parties and third parties with respect to reputational loss was found by Murphy and colleagues.

 These studies face a serious challenge in capturing the full impact of the regulatory enforcement on the share price.
-They are all based on U.S. data, in which regulators announce publicly on an investigation, but only much later the actual fine is determined.
-Thus there is a long period in which the regulatory enforcement trickles down to the share price, increasing the possibility of “leakage” – an impact on the share price which is not captured.
-For that reason, John Armour et al., have executed a similar study in the U.K., in which the relevant regulators—the Financial Service Authority and the London Stock Exchange—go public only after the misconduct had been established and the appropriate fine has been determined.
-They also have found that the reputational loss is only relevant to second-party violations, but its magnitude much larger—the decrease in the share price was nine time as larger than what the monetary fine can explain.
+They are all based on data from the United States, where the actual fine is determined long after the regulators make a public announcement of an investigation into a company’s wrongdoing.
+As a result, there is a long period during which the regulatory enforcement trickles down to the share price, increasing the possibility of “leakage”—an impact on the share price which is not captured.
+For that reason, John Armour and colleagues conducted a similar study in the United Kingdom, in which the relevant regulators—the Financial Service Authority and the London Stock Exchange—make a public announcement about an investigation only after the misconduct had been conclusively established and the appropriate fine has been determined.
+They also found that while the reputational loss is relevant only to second-party violations, its magnitude is much larger—the decrease in the share price was nine time larger than the value of the monetary fine.

-While scholarship has examined the impact of announcement of investigations and fines on share price, no studies have examined the disclosure of companies regarding the expected fine, and the actual fine.
-The dynamic regarding the disclosure of fines is an especially interesting type of disclosure, due to the strategic considerations that accompany it.
-While with respect to any disclosure regarding loss, the typical motivation of the management is to low-ball the estimation in order to maintain a high level of earnings per share in the short run, with respect to disclosure of expected fine there is a more powerful consideration.
-After the initial investigation, the company is in constant negation with the regulator regarding the fine that it is willing to pay.
-In most fines, the regulator and the company reach a settlement with respect to the fine it would pay.
-For negotiation purposes, the company has an interest to maintain its assessment of the fine it expects to pay as low as possible.
-Any assessment it makes, is the starting point for negotiations—the regulator could easily ask the amount company has disclosed it expects to pay.
-How can the company object to pay the sum it anticipates to pay?
-For this reason, the company has an interest to low-ball the assessment of the fine as low as possible.
+While scholarship has examined the impact of announcements of investigations and fines on share price, no studies have examined the relationship between companies’ disclosure of the expected fine and the actual fine imposed.
+The disclosure of fines is a unique form of disclosure, with a unique decision-making dynamic due to the strategic considerations that accompany it.
+Generally, when making a disclosure about losses, management is motivated to low-ball the estimation in order to maintain a high level of earnings per share in the short run.
+However, there is an even more powerful consideration than share earnings in the case of disclosing an expected fine.
+After the initial investigation, the company enters into continuing negotiations with the regulator regarding the value of the fine it will have to pay.
+In most cases, the regulator and the company reach a settlement with respect to the fine to be imposed.
+For negotiation purposes, the company has an interest in as low an assessment of the fine as possible.
+Any fine assessment it makes becomes the starting point for negotiations, given that the regulator can easily ascertain the amount company has disclosed it expects to pay.
+Furthermore, at the end of the negotiations, the company has no grounds for objecting to paying a fine amounting to the sum it had disclosed it anticipated paying.
+For this reason, the company has an interest in assessing the fine as low as possible for disclosure purposes.